 Make time for a visit to the Pine Mountain Gold Museum or a drive through the Wild Animal Safari where you can get up close and personal with animals from bison to bears.

-6. Valdosta
+8. Valdosta

 Valdosta is known as the Azalea City for the many azalea bushes that bloom on nearly every corner in the spring.
 What better city is there to spend your spring break in?

-The best thing to do during spring in Valdosta is to visit Wild Adventures Theme Park.
+The best thing to do during spring in Valdosta is visit Wild Adventures Theme Park.
 This amusement park has roller coasters, water slides, and an exotic animal zoo.
 They also have an all-star concert line up throughout the season.

-Get outdoors and explore the pine forests and cypress wetlands at Grand Bay Wildlife Management Area where you can kayak, hike, and traverse a 54-foot viewing platform.
+If you want to get outdoors, you can explore the pine forests and cypress wetlands at Grand Bay Wildlife Management Area where you can kayak, hike, and traverse a 54-foot viewing platform.

 9. Macon